joshtbe/idb-orm/packages/core/README.md

 # IDB-ORM Core

+> # IMPORTANT: THIS PROJECT IS STILL IN THE VERY EARLY STAGES.
+USE AT YOUR OWN RISK

 A simple object relational mapper for the [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 IndexedDB (IDB) is a NoSQL database built into modern web browsers.
 This package wraps around that API and turns it into a pseudo-relational database.
 This allows features like:

 -   Defining relations between documents